nextcloud/documentation/developer_manual/app/database.rst

   }

 All database queries for that object should be put into a mapper class.
 This follows the `data mapper pattern <http://www.martinfowler.com/eaaCatalog/dataMapper.html>`_.
-The mapper class could look like this (more method examples are in the advanced_apptemplate):
+The mapper class could look like this (more method examples are in the **advancedapptemplate** app):

 :file:`db/itemmapper.php`